-First I rip cut the timber to desired width.
-Next I planed it down a bit to get rid of any remaining saw marks.
+First I rip-cut the timber to the desired width.
+Next, I planed it down a bit to get rid of any remaining saw marks.
 I set the blade height and the fence and using a push block I cut some grooves.
 Once they got connected they formed a rebate.

 The bottom had to be supported, using runners and making the box strong.
 It also had to look good, from each side.
-The way I made it seemed to be a little over engineered at first glance, but actually it made the whole project balanced.
-Simplicity of MDF and screws vs. some sophisticated profiles.
+The way I made it seemed to be a little over-engineered at first glance, but actually, it made the whole project balanced.
+The simplicity of MDF and screws vs. some sophisticated profiles.

-At that stage I had a good idea what the bottom would look like.
+At that stage, I had a good idea of what the bottom would look like.
 I cut it to size on my table saw, adjusted the fence and the blade height and cut off the corners.
 It was all looking good and fitted perfectly.
-Next thing to do was to drill some holes and sand what needed.
+The next thing to do was to drill some holes and sand what was needed.
 I got some blow-out and to clean it I simply used a block plane!
 It worked surprisingly well and fast!
 The secret was to keep the cutting blade flat with the base.

-So the MDF was ready to go, I still had to prepare the timber parts.
+So the MDF was ready to go, but I still had to prepare the timber parts.
 Hand sanding only, up to 320 grit.
-In the meantime I found 2 wooden drawer handles and decided to use them in my project.
+In the meantime, I found 2 wooden drawer handles and decided to use them in my project.
 They were ready to go straight from the box.

 All the work was done and it was time to try the box out.
 I filled it out with beer bottles/cans and carried it down to my cellar.
 I placed it on the shelf, next to the other crate I made in the past.
 Beautiful, perfect match, I was very satisfied!

 Wax isn’t the most durable finish, especially for the MDF.
-It gives some protection against water, but doesn’t protect from oils and grease.
+It gives some protection against water but doesn’t protect it from oils and grease.
 I wanted to keep it simple and gave it an industrial look, just like the wine crate.
 Its purpose is to serve.
 The walls and the bottom are very strong.
-They’re well designed and properly assembled.
+They’re well-designed and properly assembled.
 If the side handles stand all the lifting and moving, that will be surely involved, the box will last forever.